 Another St Pauls sign giving details of church services read:

 29.02.12.
-Cnr Cashel St / Madras St, St Pauls Trinity Pacific demolition site, NW view of red zone CBD.
+Yellow digger.
+Cnr Cashel St / Madras St, St Pauls Trinity Pacific demolition site, NW view, red zone CBD.
 All bldgs in the pic were demolished, except Pacific Tower (Rendezvous Hotel) left

 Why was the CTV site only commemorated?
 PGC bldg, Cambridge Tce & Colombo St, between St Asaph St & Tuam St crossings, were also lethal.
 18 people died at PGC collapse, Cambridge Tce & 16 people died on Colombo St, under collapsed bldgs, during the Feb 22 quake.

-Behind the abandoned IRD bldg by Bedford Row, an old advert on a brick wall was revealed, after decades of concealment by the demolished brick stable:
+Behind the abandoned, IRD bldg by Bedford Row, an old ad on a brick wall was seen, after decades hidden by the demolished brick stable:

 29.02.12.
 Red zone, Madras St view of Bedford Row